 Sinusoidal vibration rarely appears as a single-frequency form in real environment.
 Even when measuring acceleration directly on rotating machinery.
 Such as gears and bearings, actual tolerances and clearances usually result in small variations in frequency.
 Some form of random vibration also occurs in the random characteristics of rotating machinery.

 Sinusoidal vibration on the vibration shaker can be described as deterministic motion, which follows certain laws and can be completely determined from the past state at any specified time in the future.
 During the sinusoidal sweep test, this method is usually used to determine the time of failure because this failure is likely to be closely related to a specific frequency, and the correlation effect is not obvious with the random vibration test method.
 Of course, the sinusoidal test method usually takes longer to trigger the failure the random test method, because each frequency sweep only acts on each resonance point for a short time during each frequency sweep process.
 Although only one frequency is applied at any one time, it is indeed possible to maximize a particular resonant peak of the specimen if the sweep rate is slow enough.
 It can also be used to find potentially destructive resonance points, especially during design and development tests.

-Motivation of random vibration tests of vibration shaker uses an irregular random input signal, which includes all frequency components within the specified frequency range (wideband) at all times.
+Motivation of random vibration tests of vibration shaker such as the hydraulic vibration shaker uses an irregular random input signal, which includes all frequency components within the specified frequency range (wideband) at all times.
 Its instantaneous value follows a normal (Gaussian) distribution.
 The distribution within the frequency range is represented by the acceleration spectral density (ASD) curve.